tankstudiostech/tankstudiosblog/src/render/posts/weaknesses.html.md

 <p>
     I am weak, and I'm not referring to my physical strength.
 Well...to be fair, I can include my physical strength in that weakness.
     I put all my effort into running instead of strength.
-Therefore, when I have a slight head start on the strong guy who wants to destroy my face with his fist, I should be fine.
+Therefore, when I have a slight head start on the strong guy who wants to destroy my face, I should be alright.
 </p>
 <p>
     Lets start over. **I am weak.** I am weak physically, but I am also weak in other aspects of my life.
 For instance, I am unable to multitask.
 If